dawsh2/Mycelium/README.md

 - **Same machine, multiple processes**: messages are serialized once and sent over Unix domain sockets.
 - **Across machines**: messages are serialized and transmitted over TCP.

-This approach allows the same actor code to run efficiently as either a monolith or as part of a distributed system, without requiring changes in application logic.

-This approach allows the same actor code to run efficiently as either a monolith or as part of a distributed system, without requiring changes in application logic.
+This approach allows the same actor code to run efficiently as a monolith or as part of a distributed system, without requiring changes in application logic.

 ## Comparison with Related Tools